jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    ``ENABLE_FEAT`` mechanism.
 At this time, this build option cannot be used on systems that have SPM_MM enabled.
 The default is 1.

--  ``ENABLE_SVE_FOR_SWD``: Boolean option to enable SVE for the Secure world.
-   SVE is an optional architectural feature for AArch64.
-Note that this option requires ENABLE_SVE_FOR_NS to be enabled.
-The default is 0 and it is automatically disabled when the target architecture is AArch32.

 -  ``ENABLE_STACK_PROTECTOR``: String option to enable the stack protection checks in GCC.
 Allowed values are "all", "strong", "default" and "none".
 The default value is set to "none". "strong" is the recommended stack protection